 manufacturers.
 When

-and Poland have the establishment of manufacturing as objective.
+it comes to batteries, initiatives from the EU Commission and recently Germany and Poland have the establishment of manufacturing as objective.

 At this point the solar industry is divided between the remaining European manufacturers, companies like Sunpower, Wacker, and SMA plus a number of smaller module manufacturers, and the remaining industry whose main interests are "down-stream" in the value chain.
 However, the discussions at the summit also revealed a third position with the potential to unite both manufacturers and developers.